Irish National Liberation Army: Hunger strike

-The INLA unit who operated in the Lower Falls area of Belfast, led by Gerard Steenson, were particularly active at this time.
-However the Belfast INLA was increasingly at odds with the Dublin leadership for personal and political reasons.
-By the beginning of 1982 this faction had shot and wounded the INLA's northern organiser Jackie Goodman, IRSP Belfast city councillor Sean Flynn and Flynn's brother Harry Flynn, hiding out in Dublin after escaping from the Maze prison in 1976.
+The INLA unit which operated in the Lower Falls area of Belfast, led by Gerard Steenson, were particularly active at this time.
+However, the Belfast INLA was increasingly at odds with the Dublin leadership for personal and political reasons.
+By the beginning of 1982, this faction had shot and wounded the INLA's northern organiser Jackie Goodman, IRSP Belfast city councillor Sean Flynn and Flynn's brother Harry Flynn, hiding out in Dublin after escaping from the Maze prison in 1976.
 Steenson's faction claimed they were the true INLA.
-In response the old Dublin INLA leadership declared they be shot on sight.
+In response, the old Dublin INLA leadership declared they be shot on sight.

 Dominic McGlinchey

 In summer 1982 in a "rare moment of tactical expediency" what was left of the INLA's Belfast leadership, a group with close contacts with the Lower Falls gang, patched up their differences with the old INLA leadership and agreed on the composition of a new army council, chief of staff and Belfast commander.
 In early 1982 IRA veteran Dominic McGlinchey was released from Portlaoise Prison having served five years.
 McGlinchey had defected to the INLA in prison and after he was freed quickly rose up the ranks to become director of operations.
 He made an immediate impact, ruthlessly putting an end to dissent within the organisation and recruiting new members.
+Based in the Dundalk area, McGlinchey began to organise the INLA in Armagh, Newry, Tyrone, South Londonderry, and South West Antrim.
 His release coincided with the theft of 1000 lb of Frangex commercial explosives from the Tara mines in County Tipperary, enabling the organisation to carry out an "intensive" bombing campaign.
 Throughout 1982 the INLA stepped up its attacks on Unionist leaders with a swathe of bomb attacks on their homes and offices.
 Attacks against British security forces continued also, but a number of operations killed Catholic children, with three dying in Belfast as a result of INLA explosions in a five-month period.
 These were propaganda disasters for the INLA, and, say authors Holland and McDonald, "gave the INLA a reputation for recklessness".
 Other offensive INLA actions at this time included the bombing of the Mount Gabriel radar station in County Cork, which the INLA believed was providing assistance to the North Atlantic Treaty Organisation in violation of Irish neutrality, although this was disputed by the Irish government.
 Their deadliest attack came on 6 December 1982 – the Ballykelly disco bombing of the Droppin' Well Bar in Ballykelly, County Londonderry, which catered to British military personnel, in which 11 soldiers on leave and 6 civilians were killed.
 Shortly afterwards, the INLA issued a statement of responsibility: